aerkol8/BLG102/README.md

 # BLG102
-This repository contains my 3 assignments from BLG102 course which is Introduction to C course.
+This repository contains my 3 assignments from BLG102 course which is Introduction to Scientific and Engineering Computation (C) course.